-A prominent feature of the 21st Century is the upsurge of interest in the creation, dissemination and application of knowledge.
+A prominent feature of the 21st century is the upsurge of interest in the creation, dissemination and application of knowledge.
 The transition to a knowledge-based society and a learning economy leads to a new set of economic activities, structures and relationships.
 This 'new' economy is based on the all-pervasive new technologies, such as information technologies, which make all sectors knowledge intensive.
-These changes are already evident in a shift from the manufacturing to the services sector, upskilling of the workforce with an increase in white-collar jobs, increasing exports of high technology products, and significant investment in R&D, innovation and information, and communication technologies (Lundvall 1999, OECD 1996, 1999).
+These changes are already evident in a shift from the manufacturing to the services sector, upskilling of the workforce with an increase in white-collar jobs, increasing exports of high technology products, and significant investment in R&D, innovation and information, and communication technologies (Lundvall 1999, Organisation for Economic Cooperation and Development (OECD) 1996, 1999).

-The importance of these new knowledge-intensive technologies is widely recognised and has been growing consistently.
-There are, however, other clusters of technologies which are presently in their infancy but are expected to have a significant impact in the future.
+The importance of these new knowledge-intensive technologies is widely recognized and has been growing consistently.
+There are, however, other clusters of technologies which are presently in their infancy, but which are expected to have a significant impact in the future.
 The focus of this paper is on a specific member of this class of technologies, namely nanotechnology.
-According to Compañó and Hullmann (2002), the progress of nanotechnology in the last few decades has made it one of the key enabling technologies for the new century.
+According to Compañó and Hullmann (2002), the progress of nanotechnology in the last few decades has made it one of the key enabling technologies of the new century.

 Since 1421, when the State of Venice gave a monopoly to Phillipo Brunillesci to use his invention of a floating architectural crane (Hall 1997), the patent system has become a firmly entrenched mechanism in market economies.
-In the USA the patent law has been in existence for more than 200 years, the first American patent law having been passed by Congress in 1790.
+Patent law has existed in the USA for more than 200 years, with the first such law having been passed by Congress in 1790.
 From the 1980s onward, there was been a large increase in the number of applications and granted patents (Patel and Pavitt 1995, Arundel and Kabla 1998, Kortum and Lerner 1999).
-This surge in patenting activities reflects the beliefs of industrialists, economists, politicians and lawyers, among others, that patents are conductive to economic progress.
+This surge in patenting activities reflects the beliefs of industrialists, economists, politicians and lawyers, among others, that patents are conductive to economic and social progress.
 Despite periodic criticisms, there has been a general tendency to reaffirm and even expand the patent system (Arup 1993).
-A number of studies has also confirmed that patenting activities cause subsequent and immediate market changes (Soete 1987, Griliches et al 1991, Ernst 1995, 1997), such as the penetration of Japanese electronic products on the foreign markets or the world dominance of multinational pharmaceutical companies.
+A number of studies have also confirmed that patenting activities cause subsequent and immediate market changes (Soete 1987, Griliches et al 1991, Ernst 1995, 1997), such as the penetration of Japanese electronic products on the foreign markets or the world dominance of multinational pharmaceutical companies.